 When there is a conflict between two or more statues or two or more parts of a statute then the rule of harmonious construction needs to be adopted.
 The rule follows a very simple premise that every statute has a purpose and intent as per law and should be read as a whole.
 The interpretation consistent of all the provisions of the statute should be adopted.
 In the case in which it shall be impossible to harmonize both the provisions, the court’s decision regarding the provision shall prevail.

-The rule of harmonious construction is the thumb rule to interpretation of any statute.
-An interpretation which makes the enactment a consistent whole, should be the aim of the Courts and a construction which avoids inconsistency or repugnancy between the various sections or parts of the statute should be adopted.
+The rule of harmonious construction is the thumb rule to the interpretation of any statute.
+An interpretation which makes the enactment a consistent whole should be the aim of the Courts and a construction which avoids inconsistency or repugnancy between the various sections or parts of the statute should be adopted.
 The Courts should avoid “a head on clash”, in the words of the Apex Court, between the different parts of an enactment and conflict between the various provisions should be sought to be harmonized.
 The normal presumption should be consistency and it should not be assumed that what is given with one hand by the legislature is sought to be taken away by the other.
-The rule of harmonious construction has been tersely explained by the Supreme Court thus, “When there are, in an enactment two provisions which cannot be reconciled with each other, they should be so interpreted, that if possible, effect should be given to both”.
+The rule of harmonious construction has been tersely explained by the Supreme Court thus, “When there are, in an enactment two provisions which cannot be reconciled with each other, they should be so interpreted, that if possible, the effect should be given to both”.
 A construction which makes one portion of the enactment a dead letter should be avoided since harmonization is not equivalent to destruction.

 It is a settled rule that an interpretation which results in hardship, injustice, inconvenience or anomaly should be avoided and that which supports the sense of justice should be adopted.
 The Court leans in favour of an interpretation which conforms to justice and fair play and prevents injustice.